dcamper/terraform-azurerm-hpcc-aks/README.md

 * To work with Azure, you will need to install the Azure Command Line tools.
 Instructions can be found at [https://docs.microsoft.com/en-us/cli/azure/install-azure-cli](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli).

+* This module will create an AKS cluster in your current default Azure subscription.
+You can view your current subscriptions, and determine which is the default, using the `az account list --output table` command.
+To set a default subscription, use `az account set --subscription "My Subscription"`.

 ## Installing/Using This Module

 1. If necessary, login to Azure.